zenyr/emit-timestamp-webpack-plugin/README.md

 # Webpack@2 notice

-This plugin was built for `webpack@1` and not yet updated for the latest `webpack@2`, which is the default at this moment.
+This plugin was built for `webpack@1` and not yet tested throughly for the latest `webpack@2`, which is the default at this moment.
-It was not even a thing back then.. :D I intend to update this for the new webpack2 (which is kinda trivial thanks to the new clean API) someday.
-PR is welcomed.
+It was not even a thing back then.. :D

+While I have succesfully ran a test on `webpack@2` with `emit-timestamp-webpack-plugin@0.3.2`, there is a report(issue #1) that this plugin may not work as intended.
+Any sort of PR is welcomed.

 # Changelog